rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 32-bit signed integers.

-*Description*: List of indices that point into the `sequence` property of an entity object in the [entityList](entitylist) field that is associated with the chain the group belongs to (i.e. the index of the chain is included in the `chainIndexList` of the entity).
+*Description*: Array of indices that point into the `sequence` property of an entity object in the [entityList](entitylist) field that is associated with the chain the group belongs to (i.e. the index of the chain is included in the `chainIndexList` of the entity).
 There is one entry for each group (residue).
 It must be set to `-1` when a group entry has no associated entity (and thus no sequence), for example water molecules.

 *Example*: